brunomoleta/Investment-app-client/README.md

 ### Built with

+#### React related
 - Next.js
+- Cookies
 - Typescript
+- React context

+#### Others
+- Axios
 - Styled components
-- Axios
 - Radix UI
-- React context
-- Cookies

-### Homepage Screenshot
+### Design

+#### User flow
+- The first screen is the homepage.
+When the user clicks "Entrar" they go to the second screen.

+- Here they identify as either an advisor or an investor.

+- Screens 3 and 4 is where they insert their personal data.

+- At 5 is the user logged in dashboard;

+- At last, they can edit their password after validating the current one;

+#### Screenshots
 ![](./src/assets/documentation/mobile-homepage.png)

 ### Deploy links